 Kitchenettes are located on the first floor of each lodge for your convenience, with a microwave, refrigerator, coffee maker, and ice machine.
 Kitchenettes are supplied with coffee packets, sugar, sweetener, and half-and-half.

 There are 12 full size classrooms and several adjacent seminar/break-out rooms in the Instructional East and West buildings.
-Classrooms can be setup in several styles such as traditional rows or u-shape.
+Classrooms can be setup in several styles such as traditional classroom style or a variety of configurations.
 Typical sizes include 24-seat, 36-seat, 45-seat, and 60-seat.

 The Entry Auditorium building has a 250-seat state-of-the-art auditorium.
 Large venues and workshops that rent multiple rooms and areas also setup tables, posters, and panels throughout the hallways, corridors, and break areas to connect their venue area.